-- Is patient feedback collected and, if not, why not? - Is it used?
+- Is patient feedback collected? - Is it used?
 How is it used?

 CPD

 You may wish to explore how the practice will support you in working through your personal development plan (PDP), whether anyone might be able and willing to act as a mentor and whether time away from the practice for CPD will be viewed positively.